Posted: Tuesday, Jun 9th, 2020

 And — last but not least — thanks for reading to the end, because, even for burger lovers, this may be the most important part.

-Thank you for supporting our Ventura restaurants.
+Thank you for helping.

-In this case, we raise our burger to you.
+We raise our burger to you.